julianbuettner/ext-elasticsearch-operator/README.md

 - Already existing secrets will be patched and still deleted if the CR is deleted.
 - Running multiple opertor might result in complications and has no benefits.

 ### Deletion
 An ElasticsearchUser custom resource can't be deleted if the operator is stopped.
 To make sure no user deletion is missed, the operator uses so called finalizers.
-To force the immediate deletion of an ElasticsearchUser, delete the `.metadata.finalizer` entries.
+To force the immediate deletion of an ElasticsearchUser, delete the `.metadata.finalizer` entries manually.
 Then the object is deletable.

 ### Performance and Resources
 In idle or with little usage, the operator uses around 2MiB to 3MiB memory and